Easy Guide To Help You Write MLA Format Paper

 On a “Works Cited” page, only those reference sources and research materials actually used in writing your paper and indicated within the body of your text are included.

 In the MLA bibliography format, you should list every item you have consulted in your research work, whether you have cited the work in the body of your written text or not.
-Give this article a read to know more about writing an annotated bibliography.
+This is what makes it different from the list of references.